Ouroboros-analytics/JavascriptRecap/README.md

 - // subtraction
 % // remainder or modulo

-// Creful using these two
+// Careful using these two
 Infinity // + infinity
 -Infinity // - infinity

 NaN // not a number (confused)

-// As long as the the quotes at the start and the end of the string match
+// As long as the quotes at the start and the end of the string match
 // String can be represented in 3 ways
 "I am  a string"
 'This is another string'